MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 std::thread thread2{write_data};
 ```

-The reason C++ takes this stance is for performance.
+The probable reason C++ takes this stance is for performance.
 Thread safety is somewhat at odds with performance, and C++ loves to prioritise performance, so by default the compiler and hardware are allowed to go wild with optimisation.
 You may argue this approach is suboptimal, and you may be right - but you cannot deny the reality.
 If we want thread safety, we must force the compiler's hand.

 ### Atomics - a step towards sanity